nus-cs2113-AY2021S2/ip/docs/README.md

 <br><br>

 ### Marking a task as done: `done`
-Marks the task with the given index in the list with an 'X' to indicate it is completed.
+Marks the task that has the given index in the list with an 'X', to indicate it is completed.
 <br><br>
 **Format:**&nbsp;`done <index>`